WangJingyao07/Adaptive-Sampler/README.md

       primaryClass={cs.LG}
 }
 ```
-(arXiv version, the final version will be updated after the paper is published)
+(arXiv version, the final version will be updated after the paper is published.)